reports of anti-Jewish violence, vandalism, harassment and intimidation logged

 Jewish weeklies and several other periodicals.
 High enrolment in Jewish day

-schools and a comparatively low rate of intermarriage characterize Australian
+schools and a comparatively low rate of intermarriage are characteristic

-serve its needs.
-Jewish Australians have twice been appointed governors-general,
+Jewish Australians have twice been appointed governors-general, Jewish

-and have served in the senior leadership ranks of the country’s military
+Australians have served in the senior leadership ranks of the country’s

 A plethora of

 d’être.
-The groups vary in size of membership, activities and target
+The groups vary greatly in membership, activities and target

-quasi-New Age and Islamist philosophies also feed a steady stream of
+groups identified with quasi-New Age and Islamist philosophies also feed a

-anti-Jewish propaganda to their followers, while a number of extreme left-wing
+steady stream of anti-Jewish propaganda to their followers, while a number of

 The Far Left